Humans Behaving Badly

 Adhesive on stone to be reattached.

 It was suggested above that this article would not show any graphic images, but sometimes a picture is worth a thousand words, or at least a thousand huffs of indignation.
 If you see someone defecating in the Park, call 911.
 Don't use the word "homeless" in any description of the offender, because that is immaterial to the illegal activity.
+All City parks, including Baldwin Park, are closed from 10 pm to 7 am.
+If someone is settling in for the night after 10 pm, call 911.
+The police want to be called for this situation.

 Early morning scene after someone's early morning ritual: have a beverage, read the morning Inquirer, and then take a dump next to the tree.